 FROM emp;

 The USE_DAS hint instructs the optimizer to use DAS (Distributed Data Access Service) for the specified table.
 DAS is a distributed data access service provided by OceanBase Database.
-By enabling the USE_DAS hint, you can leverage the following benefits of OceanBase Database:
+By enabling the USE_DAS hint, users can leverage the following features to fully utilize the advantages of OceanBase Database:

-Partition pruning capability: DAS maintains the mapping between data and physical nodes, allowing the optimizer to calculate the required physical locations during SQL request execution.
-This improves query efficiency and reduces unnecessary data scanning.
+Partition pruning capability: DAS maintains the mapping between data and physical nodes, allowing the optimizer to calculate the required physical location information during SQL execution.
+This improves query efficiency and reduces unnecessary data scans.

-Efficient base data access: DAS supports common database operations such as insert, update, delete, row locking, and scan.
-This ensures efficient data access across distributed environments, allowing SQL requests to flexibly access data on various nodes in the cluster.
+Efficient base data access: DAS supports common database operations such as insert, update, delete, lock_row, and scan.
+It ensures efficient data access across distributed environments, allowing SQL requests to flexibly access data from any node in the cluster on any Observer node.

-Retry capability at the task level: During data access, if some partitions become unreadable due to reasons such as replica migration or network partitioning, DAS automatically retries the request using other available replicas.
+Task-level retry capability: During data access, if certain partitions become unreadable due to reasons such as replica migration or network partitioning, DAS automatically retries the request from other available replicas.

 Syntax